-The ECC will coordinate efforts to assess current educational programs and fill in the identified gaps where needed, as well as create entrepreneurial support networks to determine what entrepreneurial resources are missing.
+ECC will coordinate efforts with local community colleges such as Eastern Carolina University's Miller School of Entrepreneurship to assess current educational programs and fill in identified gaps where needed, as well as create entrepreneurial support networks to determine what entrepreneurial resources are missing.
+ECC will support the development of incubators, accelerators, coworking and other facilities that support entrepreneurial development in the Region.
+Finally, ECC will assist with connecting entrepreneurs to start-up business loans and developing funding structures.